chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Simulation Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here, we define the time-step and the simulation end time.
+Here, we define the time step and the simulation end time.
 30 seconds of simulation are needed to load the particles.
 This long simulation time is caused by the plane insertion method that inserts only a small number of particles at a time (about 1000 particles per second of simulation).

 .. code-block:: text